 - BS in Environmental Engineering plus an MS in Environmental Engineering, MS in Civil Engineering, or MS in Mechanical Engineering

-In order to gain admission to the BAM program named above, you must meet the following criteria:
+In order to gain admission to the BAM program to earn your MS degree in either EVEN or CVEN, you must meet the following criteria:

 - Have a cumulative GPA of 3.0 or higher for the BAM program in Environmental Engineering and Civil Engineering